I’ve been taking the time to learn ffmpeg and some of the really useful stuff you can do with this command line tool (CLI).

 So you either keep all the extra “junk” taking up space on your drive or you open up your editing software and edit out the junk and take the hit and re-encode.

-Right now I’m in the process of cleaning up a 70TB Synology NAS that is nearly full.
+Right now, I’m cleaning up a 70TB Synology NAS that is nearly full.
 I found several large files that fit the above examples.

-Using ffmpeg and a rather simple command line I was able to cleanup some of these files and gain back some space.
+Using ffmpeg and a rather simple command line, I was able to clean up some of these files and free up some space.

 Here’s an example of the command line I used: